demisto/content/Packs/AWS_SystemManager/Integrations/AWSSystemManager/README.md

 ### aws-ssm-inventory-get

 ***
 Query inventory information.
-This includes managed node status, such as Stopped or Terminated.
+This includes the managed node status, such as Stopped or Terminated.

 #### Base Command